Chief of Defence Staff (Sweden): Organisation

-In addition, there is a staff department for coordination and support to the agency's management.
-The Chief of Defence Staff is also head of the headquarters.
-The Chief of Defence Staff has extensive duties and powers, for example with regard to international cooperation and international agreements.
-The Chief of Defence Staff has, in his support, a deputy head of the headquarters and the administrative headquarters department.
+In addition, there was a staff department for coordination and support to the agency's management.
+The Chief of Defence Staff was also head of the headquarters.
+The Chief of Defence Staff had extensive duties and powers, for example with regard to international cooperation and international agreements.
+The Chief of Defence Staff had, in his support, a deputy head of the headquarters and the administrative headquarters department.

-The Chief of Defence Staff reports directly to the Supreme Commander of the Swedish Armed Forces and the chief financial officer of the Swedish Armed Forces reports to the Chief of Defence Staff.
+The Chief of Defence Staff reported directly to the Supreme Commander of the Swedish Armed Forces and the chief financial officer of the Swedish Armed Forces reports to the Chief of Defence Staff.